Links Between Phthalates and Diabetes/Obesity

 Desvergne et al. (2009) discuss potential mechanisms of phthalate action on obesity, via what they call "metabolic disruptors," a subset of endocrine disrupting chemicals (such as phthalates) that can alter metabolism.
 MEHP promotes fat formation through metabolic disruption and by affecting gene expression (Feige et al. 2007 Ellero-Simatos et al. 2011).
-Metabolic disruptors also may affect things like fat storage in the liver; phthalates have been found to increase fat content of the liver and liver inflammation, for example (Chen et al. 2016; Zhang et al. 2017).
+Metabolic disruptors also may affect things like fat storage in the liver; phthalates have been found to increase fat content of the liver and liver inflammation, for example (Chen et al. 2016; Zhang et al. 2017; Zhang et al. 2023).
 Phthalates can interact with alcohol to affect the liver; DEHP alone or combined with ethanol caused lipid accumulation in the liver of mice (Li et al. 2020).

 Phthalates are present in house dust (along with other chemicals).
 Samples of house dust were found to cause metabolic effects such as triglyceride accumulation and fat cell promotion.
 One of the most potent of these chemicals was dibutyl phthalate (Kassotis et al. 2017).